-Inquiries of Management and Others Within the Entity (Ref: Para.
+Inquiries of Management, the Internal Audit Function and Others within the Entity (Ref: Para.
 6(a))

 - A6.
 Much of the information obtained by the auditor's inquiries is obtained from management and those responsible for financial reporting.
-However, the auditor may also obtain information, or a different perspective in identifying risks of material misstatement, through inquiries of others within the entity and other employees with different levels of authority.
-For example: - Inquiries directed towards those charged with governance may help the auditor understand the environment in which the financial statements are prepared. - Inquiries directed toward internal audit personnel may provide information about internal audit procedures performed during the year relating to the design and effectiveness of the entity's internal control and whether management has satisfactorily responded to findings from those procedures. - Inquiries of employees involved in initiating, processing or recording complex or unusual transactions may help the auditor to evaluate the appropriateness of the selection and application of certain accounting policies. - Inquiries directed toward in-house legal counsel may provide information about such matters as litigation, compliance with laws and regulations, knowledge of fraud or suspected fraud affecting the entity, warranties, post-sales obligations, arrangements (such as joint ventures) with business partners and the meaning of contract terms. - Inquiries directed towards marketing or sales personnel may provide information about changes in the entity's marketing strategies, sales trends, or contractual arrangements with its customers.
+Information may also be obtained by the auditor through inquiries with the internal audit function, if the entity has such a function, and others within the entity. - A7.
+The auditor may also obtain information, or a different perspective in identifying risks of material misstatement, through inquiries of others within the entity and other employees with different levels of authority.
+For example: - Inquiries directed towards those charged with governance may help the auditor understand the environment in which the financial statements are prepared.
+ISA 2605 identifies the importance of effective two-way communication in assisting the auditor to obtain information from those charged with governance in this regard. - Inquiries of employees involved in initiating, processing or recording complex or unusual transactions may help the auditor to evaluate the appropriateness of the selection and application of certain accounting policies. - Inquiries directed toward in-house legal counsel may provide information about such matters as litigation, compliance with laws and regulations, knowledge of fraud or suspected fraud affecting the entity, warranties, post-sales obligations, arrangements (such as joint ventures) with business partners and the meaning of contract terms.